radiantearth/stac-spec/item-spec/README.md

 **Common Metadata:** A set of commonly used metadata fields for STAC Items is listed in *[common-metadata.md](common-metadata.md)*.

-**ItemCollection Specification:** The main definition of the STAC ItemCollection specification is in *[itemcollection-spec.md](itemcollection-spec.md)*.
-It includes an overview and an in-depth explanation of the fields.

 **Examples:** For samples of how STAC Items can be implemented the *[examples/](examples/)* folder contains a number of real world examples.
 See the [readme](examples/README.md) for additional discussion of the examples.